bigcommerce/dev-docs/docs/api-docs/getting-started/making-requests.md

 Save and you'll see the **send request** link above `GET`.
 Click **send request** and the response will open in a split window.

-### Import API Spec File with Postman
+### Import API spec file with Postman

 Alternatively, you can import the [Specification File](https://developer.bigcommerce.com/api-reference/catalog/catalog-api/BigCommerce_Catalog_API.oas2.json) into [Postman](https://www.getpostman.com/) (or any other tool that can import [Open API Specification](https://swagger.io/specification/) files).

 To view sample JSON request bodies for each REST API resource, see the [API Reference](https://developer.bigcommerce.com/api-reference) for that resource.

-## Storefront API Quick Start
+## Storefront API quick start

-To make your first requests in a browser with the Storefront APIs, see the step-by-step tutorial [Working with Storefront Cart and Checkout APIs](https://developer.bigcommerce.com/api-docs/cart-and-checkout/working-sf-apis)
+To make your first requests in a browser with the Storefront APIs, see the step-by-step tutorial [Working with Storefront Cart and Checkout APIs](https://developer.bigcommerce.com/api-docs/cart-and-checkout/working-sf-apis).

 ## GraphQL API

-### Obtain Storefront Token
+### Obtain storefront token
-We'll use **Request Runner** for making an initial request to obtain a Storefront API token.
+We'll use **Request Runner** for making an initial request to obtain a storefront API token.
 It is a REST API request, so you will need to copy and paste your [API credentials](https://developer.bigcommerce.com/api-docs/getting-started/authentication/rest-api-authentication#obtaining-store-api-credentials#obtaining-store-api-credentials).

 [![Open in Request Runner](https://storage.googleapis.com/bigcommerce-production-dev-center/images/Open-Request-Runner.svg)](https://developer.bigcommerce.com/api-reference/cart-checkout/storefront-api-token/api-token/createtoken#requestrunner)